cotterpl/kube-training/02-service/README.md

 There are various service types:

-- NodePort - good for local development
+- ClusterIP - internal to cluster, good for local development
-- NodeBalancer - when you are using common cloud providers
+- LoadBalancer - when you are using common cloud providers
 - Ingress - dedicated proxy with routing rules between external clients and internal Services